NetManAIOps/ChatTS/README.md

 A fine-tuned `ChatTS` model (based on a modified version of QWen2.5-14B-Instruct) have been open-sourced at [![huggingface](https://img.shields.io/badge/%F0%9F%A4%97%20Hugging%20Face-Models-FFD21E)](https://huggingface.co/bytedance-research/ChatTS-14B).
 You can download and try it! -->

 ## News
 - **2025/04/29**: The data generation code has been updated.
 You can generate the training datasets of `ChatTS` with the updated code now.
-Please refer to [Training Data Generation](#training-data-generation) for more information.
+Please refer to [Training Data Generation](#training-data-generation).
+We have also open-sourced the implementation for all the baseline models!
+Please refer to [Evaluation](#evaluation).
 - **2025/04/16**: ChatTS has been accepted by VLDB '25!
 We have released the training datasets for ChatTS.
 You can also use the code in this repo to generate data manually and do the model training.
 - **2025/01/01**: We have released a new version of `ChatTS` model, with enhanced CoT and question answering capability.
 Check [![huggingface](https://img.shields.io/badge/%F0%9F%A4%97%20Hugging%20Face-Models-FFD21E)](https://huggingface.co/bytedance-research/ChatTS-14B) for more information.
 - **2024/12/30**: A experimental version of `vLLM` support for ChatTS is available!
 Check [demo_vllm.py](demo_vllm.py) for more information. (**Note**: This version is still under development and may not be stable.)
 We have also updated the ChatTS model implementation, which supports `kv_cache` and `AutoProcessor` now.